 Though it didn’t appear in the film, Hotel Börse in Untermarkt was where the stars of the film stayed.
 The owner and several employees enjoyed their brush with fame with small parts in the film, and visitors can still rent a room for some of the star's leftover glamour.

 Hainewalde, just a short distance from Görlitz, is home to Schlossverein Hainewalde.
 The castle was built as in 1392 and has a little screen time in the film.

 - Hours: April to Oktober 2014; Every Saturday and Sunday from 2pm until 5pm.
 Schedule is online.

 Shooting Locations in Dresden

-As Jeff Goldblum is stalked into the art museum by William Dafoe, I had the niggling feeling that I knew this place.
+As Jeff Goldblum is stalked into the art museum by William Dafoe, I had the feeling that I knew this place.
 After a little research, behold!
 This is the famous Zwinger palace in Dresden.
 One of the finest examples of late Baroque architecture in Germany, this elegant complex is adorned with sculptures and encloses world-class museums.
 Walk the snow covered grounds in winter and imagine this is the Kunstmuseum of Zubrowka or visit in the warmer month to daydream in one of the city's best biergarten.
 Get the full Wes Anderson vibe in the classic milkbar Pfunds Molkerei.

 - Address: Dresdner Zwinger, Theaterplatz, 01067 Dresden